Vauxhall Frontera Electric Review & Prices

 Electric range, charging and tax

-There’s just one motor and battery option available in the Vauxhall Frontera Electric for now - a 44kWh pack paired to a 113hp motor powering the front wheels.
-It has a claimed range of 186 miles.
+There are two motor and battery options available in the Vauxhall Frontera Electric.
+Cheaper versions come with a 44kWh pack paired to a 113hp motor powering the front wheels, with a claimed range of 186 miles.
+The bigger 54kWh battery comes with the same motor but has a range of up to 248 miles.

 Safety and security

-The new Vauxhall Frontera Electric hasn’t been through its Euro NCAP safety tests just yet, but the rest of the Vauxhall range scores well on average, so you can expect this model to perform pretty well.
+The Vauxhall Frontera Electric hasn’t been put through Euro NCAP safety testing yet, but three Vauxhalls recently tested all scored four out of five stars, so expect this car to rated similarly.

 Reliability and problems